mswietlicki/Blog/ftl--faster-than-light.md

 Cons:

 - Addictive.
-I had to install this game to stop playing ;)
+I had to uninstall this game to stop playing ;)
 - Little too hard and unpredictable
 - Too expensive (10$)
 - No android port